tancredi/grobot/README.md

 #### Buffer

 Use the buffer task to be automatically suggested with a list of relevant tweets.
-All you'll have to do is say yes or no to those, and they'll be added to your cue, which gets stored in memory.
+All you'll have to do is say yes or no to those, and they'll be added to your queue, which gets stored in memory.

-In order to then automate the tweeting of your cue, use the Cue task.
+In order to then automate the tweeting of your queue, use the Queue task.

 Usage:

     grobot bot_config.json buffer

-#### Cue
+#### Queue

-Use the cue task to publish the tweets cued by the Buffer task.
+Use the queue task to publish the tweets queued by the Buffer task.

 Usage:

-    grobot bot_config.json cue
+    grobot bot_config.json queue

 #### Flush